 Training Programs

-The Society has developed and oversees professional training programs for Ortho-Bionomy® Practitioners: the Registered Practitioner Program and the Registered Advanced Practitioner Program.
-Both programs are designed to give students a thorough understanding of the principles and philosophy of Ortho-Bionomy in addition to providing extensive hands-on experience in both classes and supervised practice.
+The Society has developed and oversees professional training programs for Ortho-Bionomy Practitioners and Instructors.
+The Registered Practitioner Training Program (505 hours) and the Registered Advanced Practitioner Program (504 hours) are designed to give students a thorough understanding of the principles and philosophy of Ortho-Bionomy in addition to providing extensive hands-on experience in both classes and supervised practice.
+The Instructor Training Program and Advanced Instructor Training Program offer additional training for those who are drawn to teach Ortho-Bionomy.

 Trainees choose an Instructor as an advisor(s) during their training.
 The advisor(s) assists the student while they complete their curriculum through one-on-one discussions, feedback, and evaluation sessions.